 Marian Shrines Pilgrimage Itinerary

-Our pilgrimage begins as we depart on our overnight flight to France.
-Meals and refreshments will be served aloft.
+Our pilgrimage begins today as we depart on our overnight flight to France.
+Meals and drinks served aloft.

 Upon arrival in Pau we will be welcomed by our local tour manager and transfer to our hotel in Lourdes, one of the most famous Marian Shrines in the world, where the Virgin Mary appeared to St. Bernadette in 1858.
 It is also where the Blessed Mother introduced herself as the “Immaculate Conception.”
 Join hundreds of other pilgrims this evening in the Blessed Sacrament and Candlelight Procession, which has been a devotional staple here since 1863.
 Return to our hotel for the first of three nights in this peaceful setting.

 Bask in the grace of Lourdes all day as we have Mass at the Grotto of Massabielle, where Our Lady first appeared to St. Bernadette and had her dig for the spring that is now known across the world for its many miracles of healing.
 We visit the Basilica of St. Pius X, a massive underground concrete church.
 We also visit the humble home where St. Bernadette lived during the apparitions.
 Tonight, we join the candlelight procession in prayer and song once again.

 Enjoy a full day on your own in the peaceful setting of Lourdes.
 Visit a place we saw yesterday, explore somewhere new, or just sit in awe and wonder and contemplate the events that happened here and the miracles that still occur.
 Participate one last time in the evening pilgrim activities.